survivorship clause in wills

 Furthermore, survivorship provisions can prolong the probate process, delaying the distribution of assets to beneficiaries.
 This delay can cause frustration and financial strain on the heirs who may be counting on their inheritance.

-See also Pros and Cons of Fear
+See also Pros and Cons of Trophy Hunting

 While survivorship clauses can be beneficial in certain situations, it is important to weigh the risks involved carefully before including them in a will.